 Child psychologists assess and treat children and adolescents.
 They help children cope with stresses like divorce, death, and family or school transitions.
 Their clientele may include children with a variety of developmental issues, from learning disabilities to severe mental illness.
-A partial list of problems treated includes attention deficit disorder, autism, obsessive compulsive disorder, phobias, and adjustment disorder.
+A partial list of problems treated includes attention deficit disorder, autism, obsessive-compulsive disorder, phobias, and adjustment disorder.
 A part of the job is arriving at the best diagnosis when a complex set of symptoms is presented.
 More so than other mental health professionals, psychologists are experts in conducting psychological tests.

 A closely related specialty is pediatric psychology; pediatric psychologists work in medical settings.
 Child psychologists may work in outpatient centers, government agencies, or hospitals.
 Some are in private practice.

 The field of child psychology shares many aspects with other types of psychology and studies of the human mind and consciousness, while retaining a distinct focus on human development as it applies to kids.
-One of the most exciting times in life biologically speaking, childhood is rich in significant physical, emotional, and mental changes, all of which can have a profound impact upon quality of life and experience.
+One of the most exciting times in life biologically speaking, childhood is rich in significant physical, emotional, and mental changes, all of which can have a profound impact on quality of life and experience.
 When studying child psychology, an expert or other professional may look at the operation of the brain itself, might investigate physical responses to certain stimuli, or may observe how children interact with others or consider themselves.
-The study of child psychology attempts to find answers to many of today's most pressing social questions, such as whether a person's behavior and set of circumstances is primarily a result which they are raised.
+The study of child psychology attempts to find answers to many of today's most pressing social questions, such as whether a person's behavior and set of circumstances is primarily a result of which they are raised.

 Most parents who have spent time watching their children develop and grow can attest to the idea that the process is a fascinating one; from observing children learn how to walk and speak to witnessing their social interactions and self-exploration at school and beyond, the process of learning and maturing is both complex and exciting.
 Child psychology is a field that attempts to investigate and understand the development of the human mind during childhood and adolescence, with many applications to treatment options and special programs to help improve, heal, and uplift the lives of young people.
-Child psychology may be encountered in an academic environment, or may be experienced as the underlying science involved in child psychotherapy and other types of mental health care.
+Child psychology may be encountered in an academic environment, or maybe experienced as the underlying science involved in child psychotherapy and other types of mental health care.